Gujarats/cv/README.md

 # Notes

-The value of {{site.url}} should be dynamically changed based on the environment
+- The value of {{site.url}} should be dynamically changed based on the environment
+- the profile picutre is being hardcoded

+# Credits

+- I'm using mininal thanks to [orderedlist](https://github.com/orderedlist) for the theme